nimzthedev96/ReGraph/README.md

 ### Running the application locally

 1. Download this repository
-2. Configure environment variables in backend/.env.backend\
+2. Configure environment variables in for the backend application in backend/.env\
    `DB_CONNECTION_STRING="Insert your Mongo Atlas DB connection string here"`\
    `UPLOADS_FILE_PATH=directory/to/save/uploaded/files`
+   `PORT=3002`
 3. Open your terminal and navigate to the `backend` directory and install all depencies by running\
    `npm install`
 4. While still in `backend` directory, start the back-end application by running\
    `npm run start`\
    _Note that the backend application needs to be started before the frontend application_
+5. Configure environment variables in for the frontend application in frontend/.env\
+   _This is only required if you changed PORT environment variable in backend/.env_ `REACT_APP_BACKEND_URL="http://localhost:3002"`\
-5. Then navigate to the `frontend` directory and install all depencies by running\
+6. Then navigate to the `frontend` directory and install all depencies by running\
    `npm install`
-6. While still in `frontend` directory, and start the front-end application by running\
+7. While still in `frontend` directory, and start the front-end application by running\
    `npm run start`\
    Your browser should open the application on localhost.